AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ### CREATING A MAPPED COLLECTION

 You have so far created an Endpoint, Data Transfer Node, and Storage Gateway, and now we will create a Mapped Collection where Globus logins are explicitly mapped to local users.
 For the purposes of this workshop, we will need to have a local user defined corresponding to the Globus account name we logged in with earlier.
-For example, if you logged into Globus as jane.doe@aarnet.edu.au, you would require a local user with the name “jane.doe”, i.e. the portion of the email address before the “@”.
+For example, if you logged into Globus as jane.doe@aarnet.edu.au, you would require a local user with the name "jane.doe", i.e. the portion of the email address before the "@".
 We need to create this local user as follows:
 ```
 sudo adduser <your Globus username>
 ```